saadl27/PuckoPolis/README.md

       export PATH=/Users/username/Applications/EPuck2_Utils/arm_gcc_toolchain/bin:$PATH
       </pre></div>

-    - ⚠ the exact path to the gcc-arm-none-eabi toolchain might depend on your installation
+    - ⚠ The exact path to the gcc-arm-none-eabi toolchain might depend on your installation;
-    - ⚠ This procedure is temporary, it applies only to this current existing command line window
-    - You will have to set again the **PATH** variable if you open a new command line window
+    - ⚠ This procedure is temporary, it applies only to this current existing terminal, meaning you will have to repeat this command if you open a new command line window;

-    - 🚀 Now the compilation command should execute correctly
+  🚀 Now the compilation command should execute correctly !

 > `Task 1`